 Several important go events happened during this period.

 - The cementing of Honinbo Shusai's position as Meijin (1914-1940).

-- Introduction of time limits and the Oteai rank promotion system in professional games by the Hiseikai group (1922-24), and, thus, birth of the modern playing system (Japanese: 総互先制, English: Sogosaki system?).
+- Introduction of time limits and the Oteai rank promotion system in professional games by the Hiseikai group (1922-24), and, thus, birth of the modern playing system (Japanese: 総互先制, English: All tagaisen system).

 - Dissolution of the influential Hoensha (1879-1924) playing group and institution.

 - Founding of the Kiseisha (1924-41), an important competing group to the Nihon Kiin.

 - Honinbo Shusai and Karigane Junichi's famous 1926 game.
 (Game 1 of the Nihon Kiin v.
 Kiseisha Win & Continue Match series (1926-7).
 As seen in Hikaru no Go, Chap.
 8)

 - Birth of Go Seigen, Takagawa Kaku, Sakata Eio, Fujisawa Shuko, Kageyama Toshiro and more.